fernandosaldanagarcia/SaldanaVelascoCovid19/README.md

-# SaldanaVelascoCovid19
+# Saldaña & Velasco-Hernández 2021
-This project contains the code source for the simulations in the modeling study on COVID-19 vaccination by F. Saldaña and J. Velasco
+This project contains the code source for the simulations in the article Saldaña, F., & Velasco-Hernández, J. X. (2021).
+The trade-off between mobility and vaccination for COVID-19 control: a metapopulation modelling approach.
+Royal Society open science, 8(6), 202240.